AdobeDocs/dynamic-media-classic.en/help/using/quick-start-image-sets.md

 Administrators can create or modify Image Set Viewer Presets.
 Adobe Dynamic Media Classic comes with default Viewer Presets for each rich media type.
 Use the Zoom Viewer: **[!UICONTROL Custom]** > **[!UICONTROL Images]** or **[!UICONTROL Image Sets]**/**[!UICONTROL Multiple Views]** presets to view your Image Sets.

-You add or edit Viewer Presets from the Application Setup screen.
+You can add or edit Viewer Presets from the Application Setup screen.

 See [Create and edit Viewer Presets](application-setup.md#adding-and-editing-viewer-presets).